August 15-20, 2021

 The University of Nevada, Reno is committed to creating a culture of student success and completion.
 NevadaFIT is part of this commitment.
-Short for "Freshman Intensive Transition," NevadaFIT is a one-credit academic program that takes place the week before school starts.
+Short for "Freshman Intensive Transition," NevadaFIT is a required, one-credit academic program that kicks off the fall semester for first year students.

 The primary goal of NevadaFIT is to help students transition successfully from high school to college.
 NevadaFIT provides a realistic orientation to the style, pace, intensity and rigor of college courses.
 After completing NevadaFIT, students are better prepared for their first semester of college.

 NevadaFIT is modeled after "BIOS" -- a program that was established at Louisiana State University in 2005 to help freshmen biology majors successfully transition into college.
 It is appropriately referred to as a "boot camp" because it provides an intense and transformative introduction to what a college class is really like.
 BIOS has received national acclaim from organizations such as the American Association for the Advancement of Science and the Howard Hughes Medical Institute.
 It has been replicated at over 30 universities nationwide.

 The University of Nevada, Reno is the first university to translate the academic boot camp to majors beyond the sciences.